Sam-Rowe/justaddapicnic.com/_posts/2018-07-03-tankerton.markdown

 [Whitstable Castle and Gardens](http://www.whitstablecastle.co.uk/the-castle) is a five minute walk from the Tankerton slopes.
 It is free to enjoy and they have a lovely Tea Room.

+2.5 miles around the coast you will find the exciting [Hampton Pier Recreation Ground](/outdoors/kent/beach/sandpit/park/2018/07/03/hampton-beach-park.html) with lots of play equipment for all ages.

 ## Gallery